adamserafini/suffix-tree/README.md

 ## Prerequisites ##

 Compiling for JavaScript requires Emscripten.
+Compilation has only been tested with version 1.35.0.

 ## Build ##